bens4lsu/theskinny-publish/Content/blog2/be-like-mike.md

 ---
 title:  Be Like Mike
 date: 2010-10-14 10:19
-description: A description of my post.
+description: There's this old picture that used to sit in a frame in our house growing up.
+I'm about five, my sister two or three.
+We're in front of Mike the Tiger's cage wearing 70s winter coats that might look stylish again by now, but were certainly ugly while the picture was displayed through the 1980s.
 tags: animals
 id: 887
 ---
 There's this old picture that used to sit in a frame in our house growing up.
-I'm about five, <a href="http://princesssparklepants.com" target="_blank">my sister</a> two or three.
+I'm about five, <a href="https://web.archive.org/web/20100527234625/http://blog.princesssparklepants.com" target="_blank">my sister</a> two or three.
 We're in front of Mike the Tiger's cage wearing 70s winter coats that might look stylish again by now, but were certainly ugly while the picture was displayed through the 1980s.

 The photographer tried to get us to face the camera, but young Sarah wouldn't stop looking at the tiger.
 So to be helpful, I grabbed her head and twisted it nearly 180 degrees.
 When the picture was snapped, her chubby little hands have a death grip on the chain link fence while her neck and torso are twisted around for the picture.